moov-io/watchman/docs/cross-script-matching.md

 ## How it works

-We use a neural network that converts text into 384-dimensional vectors.
+We use a neural network (via API) that converts text into vectors.
 The key insight: similar names get similar vectors, regardless of script.

 ```
 "Mohamed Ali"  → [0.12, -0.45, 0.78, ...]